gipi/blog/_posts/2015-12-04-migrating-to-static-platform.md

 I maintained during the years, the first one written using ``PHP`` (oh boy) until the last one that was developed in **Django**.

-Now I'm migrating to a static platform (i.e. the Github's pages) because I haven't had enough time to maintain it from the security point of view and updating accordingly.
-So, since I'm using Github and **markdown** as first platform for publishing stuffs I thought that this will make me more productive.
+Because maintaing a blog platform is time consuming and probably not worth doing, now I'm migrating to a static platform (i.e. [Github's pages](https://help.github.com/categories/github-pages-basics/));

-A reason is that a complete blogging platform is overkilling:
+a reason is that a complete blogging platform is overkilling:
-I need only one account, I don't need a database, a filesystem data storage is more than enough (morever now is a Github's problem the performance) and the Markdown syntax is the format I'm using the most in the last period: Indeed you can find a lot of stuffs under
+I need only one account and I don't need a database, a filesystem data storage is more than enough (morever now is a Github's problem the performance) and the Markdown syntax is the format I'm using the most in the last period: Indeed you can find a lot of stuffs under